 About the program

 Program Dates: June 26 - July 10

-The program is for middle and high school students, ages 12 to 17, with a solid background in English.
+The program is for middle and high school students, ages 10 to 17, with a solid background in English.
 The objective is to improve and enhance their overall skills in English through interactive classes in the mornings and a variety of fun activities in the afternoons.
-Students that attend this program are highly motivated, bright, and eager to learn.
+Students who attend this program are highly motivated, bright, and eager to learn.
 They take pride in sharing their Lithuanian culture with the American teachers and student assistants.